 The underlying theme of the waitress’s lackluster performance was her head-down approach.
 It wasn’t the kind of “heads down!” that happens when you’re on deadline, working with tremendous focus, will, and persistence — and you know exactly what you need to accomplish.

 No, in this case, keeping her head down meant that this waitress was never, ever ahead of the game.
 She wasn’t scanning the room for what customers needed or preparing for what was likely to happen next.
-She didn’t even look to see who wanted more coffee — as is standard diner practice — and if anyone with an empty cup happened to flag her down, she’d flag the busboy instead of topping off the cup herself.
+She didn’t even look to see who wanted more coffee — as is standard diner practice — and if anyone with an empty cup happened to flag her down, she’d call the busboy instead of topping off the cup herself.

 She didn’t check her tables, so customers had to wait for her if something was missing.
 And since she didn’t come around to see if customers were satisfied and enjoying their food, she never knew when it was time to leave the bill — an especially ineffective practice on a crowded weekend morning.